-We always recommend moderation as the best course of action for most aspects in life, but the holidays are a difficult time not to indulge, unless you have self-control of steel.
+We always recommend moderation as the best course of action for most aspects of life, but the holidays are a difficult time not to indulge unless you have self-control of steel.

 We're not here to judge anyone for what they want to indulge in this holiday season.
 Instead, we'd like to help you out if you happen to go a little overboard at that Christmas work party coming up.

 We're only human and it happens to the strictest of us, but it's important to focus on what to do once the damage is done.
 Don't make indulgence a habit, but be proactive about owning up to it and supporting your body through the worst.